 You should be able to keep your tags if you follow the instructions above.

 Remember that you need a North Carolina auto insurance policy in place before you can get your license tags returned.
-And keep continuous coverage on your vehicle so that you won't end up with these issues again in the future.
+Compare insurance companies to evaluate different rates.
+Keep continuous coverage on your vehicle so that you won't end up with these issues again in the future.